Last updated: March 29, 2026

 • Typical effective dose is 80-100mg.

-• For patient in withdrawal: if patient is in a methadone program, start 10mg below current level.
+• For a patient in withdrawal: if the patient is in a methadone program, start 10mg below the current level.
 If not, start at 10-30mg, whatever dose cures withdrawal symptoms.
-Continue dose for 7-14 days.
-Then decrease dose 10-20% Q1-2 days over 2-3 weeks.
+Continue the dose for 7-14 days.
+Then decrease the dose by 10-20% every 1-2 days over 2-3 weeks.

 • Buprenorphine for opioid use disorder